www.kevinrdshepherd.info

 The response from the Findhorn Foundation to yourself is very misleading and basically deficient in the coverage of relevant events.
 I here propose to list the contradictions and undisclosed complexities which you may find helpful for future reference:

-3.1 Tyrannical Officials in the Findhorn Foundation
+1. Tyrannical Officials in the Findhorn Foundation

 There is indeed an extensive correspondence dating back to 1988.
 Yet Jespersen misleadingly states that “several attempts were made on both sides to resolve the situation.”
 Many attempts at reconciliation were made by my mother (Jean Shepherd, alias Kate Thomas), but the resistance from the Foundation staff was extreme, especially the Director Judy Buhler-McAllister, who was in office for several years during the 1990s.
 That former Director arbitrarily expelled my mother from Open Community membership in January 1994.
-This was a drastic form of suppression, and occurred in defiance of the legitimate concern about another woman who had been harassed by Foundation staff (and who had needed medical attention as a consequence).
+This was a drastic form of suppression, occurring in defiance of the legitimate concern about another woman who had been harassed by Foundation staff (and who had needed medical attention as a consequence).

 Kate Thomas